Skip to main content

 • Do not design metadata around specific coding bindings (like XML).
 DoD Components should define metadata using subject-predicate-object type relationships as seen in semantic web environments using the Resource Description Framework Model and Syntax Specification .
 Each entity should exist once, and all data should point to that entity.

 • Avoid use of complex activity types and “nested” data elements within metadata (such as defining an author of a course and then putting author name and contact information inside the author “tag”).
+Instead, data about that person should be captured and then the person is linked to by the author tag.
+This way, other metadata properties and records can refer to the same person and humans/machines/AI will know they are the same person.

 Competency definitions describe the specific details, contexts, related standards, mastery levels, and credentials required to successfully demonstrate the KSAOs necessary to successfully perform a job in an operational environment.
-Competency definitions include identified learning resources or events that satisfy or contribute to satisfaction of that competency.
+Competency definitions include identified learning resources or events satisfying or contribute to satisfaction of that competency.
 Competency frameworks are used to define the relationships between established competencies.
 The frameworks are hierarchical in nature, but a single competency may be used across numerous frameworks (e.g., jobs, occupations), so data connections among competencies are required to express all relationships they have.

 DoD Components SHALL use IEEE 1484.20.3 SCD to describe their competencies, competency frameworks, and assessment criteria as soon as they are mature enough to be defined by any standard.